wotakumoe/wotaku/merch.md

 #### Agent Types

+- **Forwarder**
-- `Forwarder` - Goods/Items you can buy from Japan, but the service or person won't ship overseas, in that case, you rely on a forwarder, they give you a temporary Japanese address, and with that address, you then ship the goods you buy to them, the forwarder will charge you storage fees + international shipping to send goods/item to you.
+    - Goods/Items you can buy from Japan, but the service or person won't ship overseas, in that case, you rely on a forwarder, they give you a temporary Japanese address, and with that address, you then ship the goods you buy to them, the forwarder will charge you storage fees + international shipping to send goods/item to you.
 You can simply think of this someone that literally ships the goods to you, because you need an address.
+- **Proxy**
-- `Proxy` - Someone in your behalf that buys, accepts, and ships the goods to you, unlike a forwarder.
+    - Someone in your behalf that buys, accepts, and ships the goods to you, unlike a forwarder.
 Generally, recommended for beginners (especially if you are nervous about buying stuff online), however more expensive.
 They will charge you the purchase fees for the goods + domestic shipping + international shipping fees + any additional fees as per their policy.

 #### Additional Guides
 - [Buyfags.moe - Types of buyfaggotry](https://buyfags.moe/Details_for_each_type_of_buyfaggotry) - An overall good coverage of all the types of merch out there